TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 \includelineno DenseMatrixViewExample_addElement.cpp

 As we can see, both methods can be called from the host no matter where the matrix is allocated.
-If it is on GPU, each call of `setElement` or `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement) causes slow transfer of tha data between CPU and GPU.
+If it is on GPU, each call of `setElement` or `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement) causes slow transfer of the data between CPU and GPU.
 Use this approach only if the performance is not a priority.
 The result looks as follows:

 \include DenseMatrixViewExample_addElement.out